WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/dashtotlaplus/schedule.md

 ## things:

-- Common to thing
 - note start with _
 - inconsistency in name of model
-- at the TLA+ translation level - addStateDefinitions
 - make it consistently add everywhere
 - maybe use two different types of add? useful for showing difference
-- use FQN everywhere, use short form
 - TLAplusFQN
-- name the thing TLA not TLAPlus
 - name the things after the thing
 - arg-name-of.